GMAP/SPBench/README.md

 **>> Attention <<**

-It was tested with **GCC-9.4** compiler.
+It was tested on different Linux systems using with **GCC-9.4** compiler.
-Some applications' dependency libraries, such as OpenCV, may not work with different versions or compilers.
+We do not ensure that all libraries, such as OpenCV, will work with different versions or compilers.

 ## How to run: